Blending Design & Culture in the United Kingdom

 One 3-credit course

-Combine on-campus class during the spring semester with study abroad during spring break.
-On-campus Spring Semester 2021 course meets: Wednesdays from 9:30–11:30 a.m. on St. Paul campus.
-Abroad term: Spring Break 2021
+This is an on-campus class during the spring semester.
+On-campus Spring Semester 2022 course meets: Wednesdays from 9:35–11:30 a.m. on St. Paul campus.
+Abroad term: Spring Break 2022

 Coursework will include five short response papers, a semester journal, and a term paper/research project, as well as a final presentation of this design-related research project.
-In the UK, students will keep a written and visual journal and start work on their term papers, then present them back in class after spring break.
+Students will keep a written and visual journal and start work on their term papers, then present them back in class.

 No previous design experience is required.